Tea Tree Cica Trouble Cleansing Foam

 12 months after opening

-Store in a cool, dry place away from direct sunlight.
-Keep cap tightly closed to prevent contamination.
+Store in a cool, dry place away from direct sunlight; close the cap after use.

 โ Frequently Asked Questions